Hotschmoe/zig-particle-life-emscripten/README.md

-# Zig Particle Life Simulator (WebAssembly + Emscripten)
+# Zig Particle Life Simulator (WebAssembly + Emscripten + WebGPU)

 A WebAssembly-based particle life simulator written in Zig 0.15, compiled with Emscripten.
-This project recreates the WebGPU particle life simulator as a WASM binary optimized for size.
+This project features both Canvas 2D and WebGPU rendering backends, with all simulation logic written in Zig for optimal performance.

 ## Overview